2025 Pre-Institute Workshops

 Topic: General Education

-Gavin Henning, New England College
+Gavin Henning, New England College; and Anne Lundquist, Temple University

 Audience Level: Intermediate